Sign Up

 Other Treatments

 The stable schizophrenic patient needs multiple interventions above medications to maximize the quality of life and minimize the effects of the disease.
 Interventions include cognitive and behavioral therapy, family intervention, skill and vocational training, and community support groups.
+These interventions can help with coping, insight, and awareness and enhance relapse prevention.

 Referring patients to the National Alliance for the Mentally Ill is helpful.
 They can provide information and support to schizophrenic patients and their families.